python/cpython/Doc/library/pdb.rst

 middle of a quoted string.
 A workaround for strings with double semicolons is to use implicit string concatenation ``';'';'`` or ``";"";"``.

-To set a temporary global variable, use *convenience variable*.
+To set a temporary global variable, use a *convenience variable*.
 A *convenience variable* is a variable whose name starts with ``$``.
 For example, ``$foo = 1`` sets a global variable ``$foo`` which you can use in the debugger session.
 The *convenience variables* are cleared when the program resumes execution so it's